eaorak/excelr/README.md

 # excelr
 Basic utility in Java that reads both XLSX, XLS and CSV files and converts Excel rows to Java Objects.
+It uses Apache POI and OpenCSV for reading Excel files.

 Usage example: